ulaulaman/citations-tools/readme.txt

 Contributors: ulaulaman
 Tags: doi, citations, research, blog, blogging, research blogging, arXiv Requires at least: 4.8.5
-Tested up to: 4.9.2
+Tested up to: 4.9.3
 Requires PHP: 7.0.18
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin add some shortcodes add a link to a paper using the doi code or to resolve doi code and publish a full citation apa formatted.
+Some tools for scientific and editorial bloggers.

 == Description ==
+The plugin add a shortcode in order to link a paper using its doi code.
+You can also use an other shortcode to resolve doi code and publish a full citation apa formatted.
+It is also a shortcode for manual citations.

+## Link doi

 Using the standard for doi link, the plugin introduce a shortcode in order to create a link to a paper provided by doi.
-How to use the shortcode:
+**How to use the shortcode**:

 [ctdoi code="..."]Title of the paper[/doi]

+## Doi resolver

 The plugin send the doi code to [Crossref Metadata Search](https://search.crossref.org/), get the information and publish a full citation in apa standard with the shortcode [ctdoiresolve ...].
-How to use the shortcode:
+**How to use the shortcode**:

 [ctdoiresolve code="..."]

-There are also two optional parameters:
+There are also three optional parameters:

 [ctdoiresolve code="..." arxiv="..."]